How to edit VOB files (merge/cut/split your DVDs)

 Several years ago, DVD was a leading technology that’s now a bit out of date.
 However, many people still have family archives, movies, and other data on DVDs.
 When burning DVDs, the video stream is placed in a VOB container, so video files acquire a .vob extension.
-This format is hard to work with, and many users prefer to make their job easier by transforming VOB files into a more appropriate format.
-If you want to make a new cool video based on old recordings to bring new joy to friends and relatives, you’ll need a feature-rich VOB editor that’s capable of converting videos.
+This format is hard to work with, and many users prefer to make their job easier by transforming VOB files into a more appropriate file type.
+If you want to make a new cool video based on old recordings to bring new joy to friends and relatives, you’ll need a feature-rich VOB editor that’s capable of video conversion.

-Try Movavi’s software, and you’ll be able to edit VOB files on Windows 10, Windows 8, and Windows 7 as much as you like.
-Movavi Video Suite is a powerful tool that can serve as a VOB cutter, editor, converter, player, or anything you want to do in the field of multimedia processing.
+Try Movavi’s software, and you’ll be able to edit VOB files on Mac, Windows 10, Windows 8, and Windows 7 as much as you like.
+Movavi Video Suite is a powerful tool that can serve as a VOB video editor, cutter, merger, converter, compressor, or anything you want to do in the field of multimedia processing.
 So, find out how to edit VOB files by following the guide below.

-Download Movavi Video Suite and double-click on the file.
+Download Movavi Video Suite on your PC or Mac and double-click on the file.
 After installation is complete, launch the software.
 There are two main options you’ll need: Convert video to get your files converted into a more appropriate format and Edit video to change whatever you need to in the video itself.

 The first thing to be done is to convert your files to a more convenient format.
 Choose Convert video at the very beginning, as you can see on the screenshot above.
 A new window will appear.
 Now click the Add Media button, select Add DVD, and Open DVD.
 Next, choose the directory containing your VOB files.

 Now it is time to edit your converted videos.
-Click Edit video on the main program screen, wait until the editor is loaded, and then choose New Project.
-Add your files to the project by clicking the Add Media Files button in the My files section.
+Click Edit video on the main program screen and wait until the editor is loaded.
+Add your files to the project by clicking the Add Files button.
 Choose the videos from the folder in which you placed them.
-They will appear on the Timeline one by one.
+They will appear in the Media Bin.
+Drag and drop them on the Timeline to start editing.

-It is almost impossible to describe all the program’s functions here because there are so many of them, so we are going to focus on three important ones.
+It is almost impossible to describe all the program’s functions here because there are so many of them, so we are going to focus on the most important ones.

 Now if you watch your movie, you might see that sometimes scenes change too suddenly.
 To make your video flow better, use smooth fades.
 Go to the Transitions tab and drag the ones you like to the Timeline between segments.
 You can add the same transitions to all your clips or choose different ones.

 You can also add a soundtrack to your footage in the same way as you added your video.
-Go to the Import tab, click My files, then Add Media Files.
+Go to the Import tab, click File import, then Add Files.
 Now choose an audio file.
 It will appear on the Timeline below your video.
-Trim the track if need be, just as you did it with the video.
+Trim the track if need be, just as you did with the video.
 If you want your music to fade in and out, double-click on the track and move the relevant sliders (Fade in and Fade out) in the opened window.